Travel agent

 Skills for Work: Travel and Tourism

-For some jobs, employers may ask for experience in using specialist booking software.
-Computer skills are important.
+Some employers may ask for applicants to have experience in using specialist booking software.
+So, strong digital skills are important.

 Find the right course for you